CSS Compliance Notes: Windows

-The user accounts on the device will be local accounts, just as they were originally, and logins will work even if the device is not in contact with the RESEARCH domain controller.
-A RESEARCH domain account that has administrative rights to the local machine does exist, and is used by CSE staff for regular CCSS compliance audits.
+The user accounts on the device will be domain accounts (name.#).
+A COEIT domain account that has administrative rights to the local machine does exist, and is used by CSE staff for regular CCSS compliance audits.
 This account will not be used for any purpose not related to CCSS compliance.

 Current Operating System & Software

 Windows Update settings are also enforced by Group Policy on the COEIT domain.
 By default, devices on the COEIT domain will obtain updates via the Windows Server Update Services (WSUS) server, but users may check for updates from Microsoft's servers if they choose.
 For desktop devices that are continually in contact with the CSE network, a policy similar to that enforced on the CSE instructional desktops is used: users will be notified when new updates are available and given the opportunity to install them at their convenience; any updates that remain pending at 5:00AM each Friday morning will be automatically installed, and the device will be rebooted if necessary.
 Laptops on the COEIT domain are configured to only notify and prompt for installation of updates at this time.